umarhassan-mitodl/15.228-spring-2016/content/pages/instructor-insights/_index.md

 ### Key Learning

-The New Zealand Study Tour focused on MIT's {{% resource_link "5537e5d7-a24b-4103-9f53-64fddf3eb0cc" "Regional Entrepreneurship Acceleration Program (REAP)" %}} framework, which is grounded in the need for collaboration amongst five stakeholders within the entrepreneurial ecosystem.
+The New Zealand Study Tour focused on MIT's [Regional Entrepreneurship Acceleration Program (REAP)](http://reap.mit.edu/) framework, which is grounded in the need for collaboration amongst five stakeholders within the entrepreneurial ecosystem.
 Given this lens, as I traveled throughout New Zealand I gained respect for the real world difficulty in producing real change within an ecosystem, given the number of people who must be aligned to truly accelerate change.

 ### Advice for Other Students